Hamster45105/SpotifyLikedToPlaylist/README.md

 There are multiple reasons why you would want your liked songs converted into an actual playlist periodically.
 This program will do that for you.

 A good idea would be to set this up on a server that you always have running (eg. Raspberry Pi) and have it automatically run every 5 minutes using cron.
-Once it is set up, it works great in the background.

 ## Instructions

 ### Spotify Developer Setup

 1. Go to the [Spotify developer dashboard](https://developer.spotify.com/dashboard/create) and login
 2. Fill in app name and description (can be anything).
-3. Set “Redirect URI” to “https://hamster45105.github.io/spotipy” (IMPORTANT: Make sure there is NO slash at the end!)
+3. Set “Redirect URI” to [https://hamster45105.github.io/spotipy] (Make sure there is NO slash at the end!)
 4. Click save
 5. Click “Settings”.
 Note down the “Client ID”, click “View client secret” and note that down as well.
 You need them for the next steps.